DevExpress/devextreme-documentation/api-reference/30 Data Layer/PivotGridDataSource/1 Configuration/fields/format.md

 When being [exported to Excel](/Documentation/ApiReference/UI_Widgets/dxPivotGrid/Configuration/export/), the specified format is converted to an Excel format as follows:

 - **Numeric**
-Converted to the *"Number"* format, except for *"largeNumber"*, which is exported without formatting.
+Converted to the Number format, except for *"largeNumber"*, which is exported without formatting.

 - **Currency**
-Converted the *"Currency"* format.
+Converted to the Currency format.

 - **Date-Time**
-Converted to the *"Date"* or *"Time"* formats depending on the cell value, except for the *"quarter"* and *"quarterAndYear"* types that are exported as *"short date"* and the *"minute"* and *"millisecond"* formats that are exported as *"long time"*.
+Converted to the Date or Time format, depending on the cell value.
+Exceptions: *"quarter"* and *"quarterAndYear"* are exported as Short Date; *"minute"* and *"millisecond"* are exported as Long Time.

 - **Function**
-Cannot be converted, the cell value is exported without formatting.
-Return the function from the [customizeText](/Documentation/ApiReference/Data_Layer/PivotGridDataSource/Configuration/fields/#customizeText) callback to apply formatting to the **DataGrid** and the exported Excel document.
+Cannot be converted automatically.
+Assign this function to the [customizeText](/Documentation/ApiReference/Data_Layer/PivotGridDataSource/Configuration/fields/#customizeText) option instead of the **format** option.

 - [Custom format string](/Documentation/Guide/Common/Value_Formatting/#Format_Widget_Values/Custom_Format_String)
 Cannot be converted, the cell value is exported without formatting.
 To export this format, return the formatted string from the [customizeText](/Documentation/ApiReference/Data_Layer/PivotGridDataSource/Configuration/fields/#customizeText) callback as follows: